Physical Submission Guide for CMS 1500 Claims: Envelopes, PICA, Font, & Ink

-Medical billers and coders need to know exactly what type of envelopes to use for cms 1500 claim mailings.
-In 2025, practices still using paper claims must follow strict USPS and payer guidelines.
-This article explains HIPAA‑safe envelope selection, USPS-approved sizes, and tips to avoid processing errors.
+Medical billers and coders need to know more than just what type of envelopes to use for CMS 1500 claim mailings.
+In 2025, practices still using paper claims must follow strict USPS and payer guidelines covering everything from envelope specifications to printing standards, PICA codes, font choices, and ink color.
+This article provides a complete guide to HIPAA‑safe envelope selection, USPS-approved sizes, crucial printing requirements, and tips to avoid processing errors for your CMS 1500 forms, ensuring successful physical submission.

 Why Envelope Choice Matters in 2025